Research project - CHELsea II Trial

 October 2021 – March 2025

-To assess whether giving patients in the last days of life fluids via a drip (Clinically-Aassisted Hydration/CAH) is effective at preventing them from developing delirium/terminal agitation.
+To assess whether giving patients in the last days of life fluids via a drip (Clinically-Assisted Hydration/CAH) is effective at preventing them from developing delirium/terminal agitation.

 The results will be shared with healthcare professionals through presentations at scientific meetings, and publications in medical journals, and to the public by the media.

-80 hospices and hospitals across the UK/1600 patients in the last week of life, will take part in the study.
+80 hospices and hospitals across the UK/1600 patients in the last week of life, have taken part in the study.

-The study will be a ‘cluster randomised trial’.
-This means that hospices/hospitals will be allocated at random to 1 of 2 standard interventions.
+The study is a ‘cluster randomised trial’.
+This means that hospices/hospitals have been allocated 1 of 2 standard interventions at random.

 Intervention A: Supporting the patient to drink, regular mouth care, and management of pain and other symptoms.